STAND. COM. REP. NO. 365

 State of Hawaii

-Your Committee on Government Operations, to which was referred S.B.
-No. 1207 entitled:
+Your Committee on Economic Development and Taxation, to which was referred S.B.
+No. 1500, S.D.
+1, entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1207, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1207, S.D.
-1, and be referred to your Committees on Ways and Means and Judiciary.
+As affirmed by the record of votes of the members of your Committee on Economic Development and Taxation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1500, S.D.
+1, as amended herein, and recommends that it be referred to the Committee on Ways and Means, in the form attached hereto as S.B.
+No. 1500, S.D.
+2.